 After a day exploring nature and history, you might feel like kicking up your heels a bit.
 Head down to City Center to check out the EpiCentre, a sprawling entertainment facility that is home to numerous nightclubs, restaurants, and entertainment venues.
 If you prefer to head off the beaten path, check out Brevard Court.
 The cobblestone street might make you feel like you're stepping back in time, but it is home to world-class dining and entertainment.

 You cannot visit North Carolina without paying a culinary visit to Merchant and Trade eatery.
 Located at 303 South Church Street in Charlotte, the restaurant tempts the taste buds with a charcuterie board featuring the chef's choice of cheeses and meats, along with accompaniments.
-Prices for meals range from $14 to $38, with the Surf and Turf (New York strip steak, herbed fries, and grilled shrimp), highest priced and the Fried Chicken Sandwich (featuring special sauce, brioche, pickles, and fries) affordably priced at $14.00.
-Enjoy late-night drinks or save room for the restaurant's S'Mores Cheesecake, made with homemade marshmallows, a graham cracker crust, and topped with a coating of chocolate.
+Enjoy late-night drinks or save room for the restaurant's S'Mores Cheesecake, made with homemade marshmallows and a graham cracker crust and topped with a coating of chocolate.

 If you want to explore the spooky side of North Carolina, you need to schedule a time to take part in a tour hosted by Carolina History and Haunts.
 Whether you learn more about the ghostly history of Charlotte by lantern, stroll through the west-end district of Winston-Salem past Victorian architecture, or learn more about Greensboro's haunted past, you will enjoy a delightfully frightening tour.
 Tours are conducted for 90 minutes - always after nightfall.
 Tickets are available for purchase online.